kostis-codefresh/rollouts-autoscaling-example/README.md

 ![double cost for blue/green](pictures/double-cost.png)

 Notice that now we have double the number of pods.
-So we pay 2x costs while we are testing the new version
+Even though the stable version has 10 pods we also launch 10 more pods for the preview version. **So we pay 2x costs while we are testing the new version**.

-Promote the new version with
+Promote the new version with:

 ```
 kubectl argo rollouts promote 01-baseline-bg